A Three-Day Trip to Tampa

 The Henry B. Plant Museum

 After breakfast, we headed over to the Henry B. Plant Museum.
-We were about an hour early and did not get a chance to go to the museum, but we were able to walk around and into the building that once was the lobby of the Tampa Bay Hotel.
+We were about an hour early and did not get a chance to go to the museum, but we walked around and into the building that once was the lobby of the Tampa Bay Hotel.
 During the 1880s, Henry Bradley Plant built an empire of railroads, steamships, and hotels.

-Today, a great part of the former hotel’s estate is the University of Tampa.
-One wing of Plant Hall, however, has been conserved as the Henry B. Plant Museum, in which visitors can see what life might have been like long ago for the rich and famous.
+Today, the former hotel’s estate is the University of Tampa.
+One wing of Plant Hall has been conserved as the Henry B. Plant Museum, in which visitors can see what life might have been like long ago for the rich and famous.

 Henry B. Plant Museum: 401 W. Kennedy Blvd, Tampa